acquia/lightning/UPDATE.md

   for example), you can "purge" it in the UI, or at the command line by running `drush lightning:scheduler:purge ENTITY_TYPE_ID`.
 Purging must be done one entity type at a time, e.g. `drush lightning:scheduler:purge paragraph`.

+  Once all entity types have been migrated or purged, the old base fields will need to be uninstalled.
+You can perform this clean-up work automatically by running `drush entity-updates`.

 **Note:** The Lightning Scheduler migration in Lightning 3.1.4 affects actual content entities.
 As such, it will need to be run on your production